EIHW/MuSe-2023/README.md

 ## Acknowledgement & Contributors ✨ :
-We were inspired by our last year's baseline models (https://github.com/lstappen/MuSe2021) and some of the winners to create this baseline code.
 Thanks to all who contributed, especially:

 <table>
   <tr>